Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 She sighed.
 "I know I've said that the, uh, 'urge' is a powerful thing, but emotionally well-balanced people have no problem with their interest not being reciprocated, and I wouldn't even be up here if a lot of highly qualified people didn't agree that I'm emotionally well-balanced.
 So yes, I 'feel the urge' towards both of you, but it's under control and fading.
 But if there was no physical danger involved and if you both consented to it, I'd jump at the chance.
 Does that sound fair?"

-"It sounds very strange and alien, but...You're not Gaoian, I shouldn't be surprised that you don't behave exactly like Gaoians do.
+"It sounds very strange and alien, but...
+You're not Gaoian, I shouldn't be surprised that you don't behave exactly like Gaoians do.
 So, yes, that sounds fair."

 "Friends?"